AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

        end loop;
     end Greet_5c;

 The condition is evaluated before each iteration.
-If it is False, then the loop is terminated.
+If the result is false, then the loop is terminated.

 This program has the same effect as the previous examples.

 .. admonition:: In other languages

     Note that Ada has different semantics than C-based languages with respect to the condition in a while loop.
-In Ada the condition has to be a boolean value or the compiler will reject the program; the condition is not an integer that is treated as either True or False depending on whether it is non-zero or zero.
+In Ada the condition has to be a Boolean value or the compiler will reject the program; the condition is not an integer that is treated as either :ada:`True` or :ada:`False` depending on whether it is non-zero or zero.

 Imperative language - Case statement